argonautproject/clinicalnotes/source/pages/guidance.md

 Note, DocumentReference.class is updated to DocumentReference.category in FHIR R4.

-### Resources to Exchange Clinical Notes
+### Justification for Resources Choices

-The [FHIR Version {{site.data.fhir.version}}]({{site.data.fhir.path}}) specification includes several appropriate places to include clinical notes: Composition, ClinicalImpression, DocumentReference, DiagnosticReport, etc.
+The FHIR specification supports sharing narrative-only reports, or notes, in the DocumentReference and DiagnosticReport Resources.
+When reviewing the minimal number of elements required for each Resource, The [FHIR Version {{site.data.fhir.version}}]({{site.data.fhir.path}}) specification includes several appropriate places to include clinical notes: Composition, ClinicalImpression, DocumentReference, DiagnosticReport, etc.
+To differentiate which resource was most appropriate these characteristics were considered:

+* Discrete result information
+* Note types
+* Consistent Client access to scanned, or narrative-only, reports

 * The [Composition] resource provides the basic structure to exchange [FHIR Documents].
 * The [ClinicalImpression] resource records a clinical assessment.